ramzialhaddad/ramzialhaddad/README.md

-- 👋 Hi, I’m @ramzialhaddadtm
+- 👋 Hi, I’m @ramzialhaddad
-- 👀 I’m interested in C# & Game Development!
+- 👀 I’m interested in C#, Game Development and Angular!
-- 🌱 I’m currently learning ~~Unity Game Dev~~ Godot Game Engine.
+- 🌱 I’m currently learning ~~Unity Game Dev~~ Godot Game Engine & Angular.
-- 📫 You can reach me by my email on the left!
+- 📫 You can reach me at ramziah.jobs (at) pm.me

 <!---
-ramzialhaddadtm/ramzialhaddadtm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ramzialhaddad/ramzialhaddad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->